murtaugh/MTG-Lands-Pile/index.md

 - **Drawing from the Lands Pile on any draw** — narrowed to the draw step only, to reduce cognitive overhead and limit game-warping effects.
 - **Mandatory immediate play** — refined to "at the beginning of your first main phase" to map to an existing game step and prevent sequencing tricks that could take advantage of a known land draw.
 - **Treating the Lands Pile draw as a zone transfer rather than a draw** — rejected to preserve interactions with draw-based effects.
-- **Miracle-style reveal on any draw** — replaced by the requirement to immediately play the land, and the limitation that onlyyour first draw for the turn comes from the Lands Pile.
+- **Miracle-style reveal on any draw** — replaced by the requirement to immediately play the land, and the limitation that only your first draw for the turn comes from the Lands Pile.